6 Steps To Simple Social Media Moderation

 Assign A Community Manager To Monitor Conversations

 Depending on the size of your organization, the Community Manager might be you, or it may be another member of your team.
 Either way, make sure that someone is monitoring conversations on all of your social media accounts.
-Close monitoring of social media channels through tools like Kennected support ensures that the communications continue to meet your organization’s standards and grow your brand.
+Close monitoring of social media channels through tools ensures that the communications continue to meet your organization’s standards and grow your brand.

 Include Staff In Social Media Conversations